 Most writers and video game developers, however, forget this.
 The hero is traveling through the Lethal Lava Land, but there are floating rocks, so he can make it across!
 Even though realistically, the heat from the lava should have already cooked him anyway, rocks or no rocks.

-Convection, the process by which a liquid or gas (like air) forms currents that very quickly spread heat from a hot thing to its environment, does not exist in TV land.
-Convection Schmonvection - as long as you don't touch the lava, you're okay.
-Note that this trope covers heat radiation as well (but Radiation Schmadiation would sound like I Love Nuclear Power...), and seeing as large explosions create shockwaves as well as fireballs, this also covers Overpressure?
-What Overpressure?.
+Convection, the process by which a liquid or gas (like air) forms currents that very quickly spread heat from a hot thing to its environment, apparently doesn't exist in fiction land.
+Instead, heat seems to propagate more like electricity — mostly just via conduction, so as long as you don't actually touch the source, you're okay.
+Note that this trope covers heat radiation as well, and seeing as large explosions create shockwaves as well as fireballs, this also covers Overpressure Schmoverpressure.
 TV also ignores the other hazards of volcanoes and lava flows, such as toxic gases and blinding, choking ash.

-See also: Lava Pit, Lava is Boiling Kool-Aid, Battle Amongst the Flames, Do Not Touch the Funnel Cloud, Hailfire Peaks, Thermal Dissonance, Harmless Electrocution, Lava Surfing and Harmless Freezing.
+See also: Lava Pit, Lava Is Boiling Kool-Aid, Battle Amongst the Flames, Do Not Touch the Funnel Cloud, Hailfire Peaks, Hollywood Fire, Thermal Dissonance, Harmless Electrocution, Lava Surfing, A Molten Date with Death, Harmless Freezing, and Cooking the Live Meal.
 Toasted Buns and Lava Adds Awesome are related tropes.

 A complete but no more accurate inversion is "Space Is Cold", where there is no convection, but TV acts as though there is.